jvermeir/game/README.md

 Goals:
 - learn Kotlin
 - find the best strategy to play a board game named 'worms'
-- explore integration of machines in the real world
+- explore integration of machines in the real world, like
+  - automatically sum the value of a throw of real world dice
+  - allow one or more flesh-and-blood players
+  - move tiles and dice using a robotic arm

 muhahaha!! dude, you're never gonna reach those goals.

 ## Based on ...

+Worms game by ...

 Parsing commandline arguments: